BabsLabs/iss-tracker-backend/README.md

 - Stop the rerun server with `control + c`

 ## Testing
-Testing is done with the Rspec testing library.
+Testing is done with the Rspec testing library assisted by Webmock.

 ### Run all tests
 Use the command `rspec` to run all tests.